Redefining Philanthropy

 Process

 Our work truly is led by your work, which means that our process is flexible and evolving.
-We’re willing to experiment and try new methods to meet the needs of communities members, projects and different partners.
+We’re willing to experiment and try new methods to meet the needs of community members, projects and other partners.

-IPMF is committed to intentionally learning about the local media landscape to better understand what the needs are and how to respond as a foundation.
+IPMF is committed to intentionally learning about both the nonprofit and local media landscapes to better understand what the needs are and how to respond as a foundation.
 Through conversations, readings, webinars and more, we listen, reflect and notice key themes that emerge such as, compensation and sustainability; training, mentorship and professional development; networks; community engagement; trust and respect in funder relationships.